martinaloncar24-droid/https---github.com-martinaloncar24-droid/source markdown/01-introduction.md

 date: 2026-02-09
 ---
 # vHTML Introduction
-HTML is the standard markup language for creating Web pages.
+HTML is the standard markup language for creating Web pages

 ## What is HTML?
 HTML stands for Hyper Text Markup Language